desertSniper87/maalamaal/README.md

 `source bin/activate.[bash][fish][zsh]`

-3. Make sure django is installed and run the server
+3. Make sure django is installed.
+You can do this by

+`pip install -r requirements`

+Make sure pip has enough privilages.

+4. Run the server

 `cd src`